Firebug (comics): Joe Rigger

-Joe Rigger is a soldier and demolitions expert who returns to Gotham City when several family members are killed in building-related accidents.
-Using his military training and a costume containing tanks of napalm, he becomes Firebug and attempts to destroy the buildings to prevent further accidents.
-He is defeated by Batman atop the Gotham State Building and believed dead after his tank explodes.
+Joe Rigger is a soldier and demolitions expert who returns to Gotham City after several of his family members are killed in separate building-related accidents.
+His sanity slipping, Rigger vows that the buildings will not kill again.
+Using his military training and a costume containing tanks of napalm, Rigger becomes Firebug and sets out to burn all three buildings to the ground.
+He is defeated by Batman atop the Gotham State Building and presumed dead after his tank explodes.

-Firebug later resurfaces and becomes a rival of Firefly before being scarred in an explosion and retiring.
-He returns to villainy in The New 52 continuity reboot.
+Firebug escapes from Blackgate Penitentiary and applies for membership in Black Mask's gang, but is beaten by rival arsonist Firefly.
+He subsequently attempts to prove he is a better arsonist, but appears to die in a fire he started.
+Firebug is later revealed to have survived.
+His close brush with death along with the scarring it caused prompts him to sell his Firebug costume and gear and retire.

+In The New 52 reboot, Firebug is reintroduced when he is hired by an unknown party to blow up several Gotham buildings to lure and kill Batgirl.
+She survives the attempt and tracks down Firebug.
+Upon his arrest, Firebug claims his employers will not allow him to be incarcerated.

 Harlan Combs

-The second Firebug, Harlan Combs, is a civilian and thrill-seeker who succeeds Joe Rigger following his retirement.
-He is later implicated for the murder of his family babysitter Bonnie Lewis and arrested.
+A new Firebug debuts in Gotham Central #3.
+At first, his identity is unknown and he is wanted in the murder of a teenage girl who was killed after a babysitting job.
+Eventually, the Gotham police deduce that the culprit was Harlan Combs, the father of the child she was sitting.
+Combs was originally a civilian who purchased the Firebug costume from Joe Rigger.
+Combs is injured fleeing the police and is quickly arrested.

 Unnamed

-An unnamed character using the name Firebug debuted in Deadshot - Urban Renewal #1 (February 2005).
+An unnamed character using the name Firebug debuted in the 2005 series Deadshot.
 He had won the name and costume from an Internet auction.
 After taking on the Firebug name, he enters the costume business.

-Firebug later appeared in a flashback revealing that he teamed up with Mr. Freeze, but was defeated by Batman and Harvey Dent prior to Batman leaving Gotham City for a year.
+Firebug later appears in a flashback revealing that he teamed up with Mr. Freeze, but was defeated by Batman and Harvey Dent prior to Batman leaving Gotham City for a year.